Girls und Panzer der Film: Development

 Jōyō Shimbun, a Japanese newspaper based in Ibaraki Prefecture, reported a sequel to Girls und Panzer (2012) was "being tentatively planned" in December 2012, citing the franchise's popularity.
 Following the report, publicity representative Yūji Hirooka at Bandai Visual revealed that there were no plans for a sequel but stated that the "possibility is not zero".
 At the Heartful Tank Carnival event in April 2013, Tsutomu Mizushima was announced to be returning to direct a film for the franchise after the project was greenlit.
 In the same month, producer Kiyoshi Sugiyama confirmed that the film would serve as a sequel to the anime television series.
 Mizushima announced the film's runtime was 120 minutes instead of the planned 90 minutes in March 2015.

 Pre-production

 In June 2015, Asami Seto joined the cast of the film as Chihatan Gakuen commander Kinuyo Nishi.
 Additional cast were announced in October 2015, including Ayana Taketatsu as Alice Shimada, Ayumi Fujimura as Megumi, Yuko Iida as Azumi, Mai Nakahara as Rumi, Madoka Yonezawa as Tamaki Tamada, Naomi Ōzora as Haru Fukuda, Natsumi Takamori as Rosehip, Jenya as Klara, Mamiko Noto as Mika, Shino Shimoji as Aki, and Miho Ishigami as Mikko.
-Ami Nanase joined the cast of the film as Shizuko Hosomi by November 2015.
+Ami Nanase joined the cast of the film as Shizuko Hosomi in November 2015.